The two biggest work challenges most of us have today is a lack of clarity and lack of focus, which is why we’re able to get distracted so easily.

 - Set appointments in your calendar with yourself.
 Having a calendar of scheduled activities gives us a plan for each day, which is a lot better than not having a plan.
 We should always consider our tasks as meetings we’re having with ourselves.
 Just think of a normal meeting in a work environment — while we’re in a meeting, all we can do is focus on that meeting.
 Treating tasks we have to do as appointments is a very effective way to stay focused.

-- Communicate with team members when you can be contacted.
-This is critically important especially if we have team members who need direction or instructions from us.
-Setting the expectation that we are not to be interrupted with questions, unless there’s an emergency, will give us the space to stay focused on our most important priorities.
+- Communicate with team members when they can contact you.
+This is important especially if we have team members who need direction or instructions from us.
+Setting the expectation we’re not to be interrupted with questions, unless there’s an emergency, will give us the space to stay focused on our most important priorities.

 - Maintain a high level of discipline.
-The truth is we get distracted most times because we shift our focus to low value activities, like checking our notifications on our devices or scrolling though different social media platforms because something caught our attention.
+We get distracted most times because we shift our focus to low-value activities, like checking our notifications on our devices or scrolling though different social media platforms because something caught our attention.
 We often are our biggest distractions and the more discipline we can develop, the greater the chances we won’t get tempted by things that are not important.

-Today, one of the most easiest ways to stand out from others is to get better at removing distractions.
-It’s highly likely that others who are doing similar work to us, are getting pulled in by things going on around them that may be of little or no importance at all.
-If we can remove distractions, we will have a much higher level of performance and effectiveness over the long run.
+Today, one of the easiest ways to stand out from others is to get better at removing distractions.
+It’s highly likely others who are doing similar work to us, are getting pulled in by things going on around them that may be of little or no importance at all.
+If we can remove distractions, we’ll have a much higher level of performance and effectiveness over the long run.